damian-lis/Talk-to-Gisapia-and-the-Others/README.md

     return result
   }

-  // more methods...
 }

 export default Character
 ```

-As we can see in the example above, we have many methods that are used by each character.
-For this reason, I decided to use inheritance to avoid unnecessary code duplication.
+The solutions used in the discussed object appear in each of the available characters, so instead of unnecessarily duplicating the code in each object of a given character (Gisapia, Hookin, Reduxon), one object was created, from which the features are inherited.

 <br/>

-Below is an example of inheritance by a Gisapia character (objects/characters/Gisapia.js):
+Below is an example of inheritance by a Gisapia object (objects/characters/Gisapia.js):

 ```
 class Gisapia extends Character {